nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 client.get_stations(...)
 ```

 Installing and running `SeisComP` is not an easy task.
-Fortunately, `SeisComP` will be installed on one of the geophysics servers in room CO-501, such that anyone with properly formatted seismic data will be able to load it into `SeisComP` and use the FDSN web services.
+Fortunately, `SeisComP` will be installed on one of the geophysics servers in room CO-501, such that anyone with properly formatted seismic data will be able to load it into `SeisComP` and use the FDSN web services for their data set.

 ### Formatting the seismic data archive

 To enable the FDSN web services and load local data sets, `SeisComP` uses the station XML standard for station metadata and the "SeisComP Data Structure" (SDS) for archiving miniSEED waveform data.

+#### Station XML

+The metadata should be formatted as a [stationXML](https://www.fdsn.org/xml/station/).
+The corresponding `ObsPy` documentation is [here](https://docs.obspy.org/packages/obspy.core.inventory.html).
+If you don't have a station `.xml` file but you have a dataless SEED file, you can convert it to `.xml` using [this tools](https://seiscode.iris.washington.edu/projects/stationxml-converter).

+#### Waveform (`.mseed`) data

-The SDS has the structure:
+The SDS folder containing the waveform data has the structure:

 ```
 archive